marcon29/sinatra-sourcerer/README.md

 ## Installation

-1. Fork and clone this repo.
+1. Fork and clone this repo
-2. Pull your repo to your local environment.
+2. Pull your repo to your local environment
 3. In your CLI, navigate to the folder you cloned the code files to.
 Then execute (requires Bundler):

     $ bundle install